 Winter roof installation is a bad idea.
 In fact, many roofers flat-out refuse to install roofs during the cold winter months.
 Why?
 Not only does a winter roof installation present many safety risks for their crew, but they also can’t guarantee the same level of installation excellence that they can when certain basic conditions are met, such as consistent temperatures, a safe work environment, and stable materials.

-Why Can’t I Get My Roof Installed in the Winter?
+Why Can’t I Install My Roof in the Winter?

 During the winter months, cold temperatures are only part of the reason why winter roof installations are not recommended.
 Conditions on a roof can get icy fast, materials don’t adhere the way they should, and the roof installation process leaves sensitive parts of your home exposed to the elements.
 All of these factors risk the integrity of your roof, the safety of the roofing installation crew, and your investment in the project.
 For these reasons, if you want a winter roof installation, your roofer will strongly recommend you do it in the fall before the temperature starts to drop or push it back until the spring or summer — what is generally known as “roofing seasons.”